ikeda042/PhenoPixel5.0/README.md

 # Data Analyses

 After obtaining the cell database with selected labels for each cell, in other words, after pressing `mark as completed`, it will show up in the `completed` section of the console.
+(Note that `Validated` tag is only for admin useage (i.e., uncontrollable from the frontend))
    ![](docs_images/13.png)